-Note: Adaptive or Non-Adaptive equalization control in only available when the ExplicitControl bit is set.
+Note: Adaptive or Non-Adaptive equalization control is only available to the host when the ExplicitControl bit is set.
 While the AdaptiveInputEqRecallTx recall works also when the ExplicitControl bit is not set.

-For all signal integrity controls, the host configures the desired behavior in terms of reference receiver or transmitter metrics and the module makes a best effort to achieve the desired effect in its implementation.
+For all signal integrity controls, the control values represent desired behavior in terms of reference receiver or transmitter metrics and the module makes a best effort to achieve the desired effect in its implementation.